Resolving the phase of a Dirac topological state via interferometric photoemission

-The cosine of the phase images Fig.~\ref{fig:4_phase}(i-j) are shown in panels (c-d), respectively, with a direct comparison between data and reconstruction along the marked energy cut in panels (e-f).
-The reconstructed cosine of the phase presents an excellent agreement with the measured cosine data, capturing the main features: the symmetry to anti-symmetry switch between $\sigma_-$ to $\sigma_+$, the sign change across the band maximum in (a) and (c), and the sign change around $k=0$ in (b) and (d).
+The cosine images for the phases from Eqs.~\eqref{eq:phase_rec_exp_min}-\eqref{eq:phase_rec_exp_plu} are shown in Fig.~\ref{fig:4_phase}(c-d), respectively, with a direct comparison between data and reconstruction along the marked energy cut in panels (e-f).
+The reconstructed cosine of the phase presents an excellent agreement with the measured cosine data, capturing the main features: the symmetry to anti-symmetry switch between $\sigma_-$ to $\sigma_+$, the sign change across the band maximum in (a) and (c), and the sign change around $k_y=0$ in (b) and (d).